pokiiio/node-red-contrib-web-page-screenshot/README.md

 ## Details and Issues

- - This node uses puppeteer for taking screenshots.
+ - This node uses `puppeteer` for taking screenshots.
  - This node currently does not work on ARM environment.
+ - That is due to `chromium` included in `puppeteer`, the workaround will be released soon.